jdede/WarnAttachment/README.md

 There is a lot of space for improvements.
 Feel free to contribute and send pull requests.

+Special thanks to Sarah (https://www.facebook.com/astriiaillustration/) for creating the logo!

 Warning Message Extensions
 --------------------------